 Board-certified Specialist in Neurology

-Joan Coates specializes in neurology and neurosurgery and is the Service Leader for the Neurology and Neurosurgery Service.
+Joan Coates specializes in neurology and neurosurgery and is Section Head of the Neurology & Neurosurgery Section/Service.

 As a researcher, Coates is a member of the Comparative Neurology Program, which explores inherited developmental and degenerative diseases of the nervous system, and is involved with translational research for treatment of neurodegenerative diseases.
 Her research focus involves the study of canine degenerative myelopathy as a disease model for amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease).

-In addition, Coates is co-director of the VHC’s Physical Rehabilitation Service, and a diplomate of the American College of Veterinary Internal Medicine.
+In addition, Coates co-directs the Neurology & Neurosurgery Service, and is a diplomate of the American College of Veterinary Internal Medicine.

 Coates received a bachelor’s degree and a doctor of veterinary medicine from the University of Missouri.
-She completed a small animal rotating internship at Texas A&M and a three-year residency in neurology and neurosurgery at Auburn University.
-She also received a master’s degree from Auburn.
+She completed a small animal rotating internship at Texas A&M University and a three-year residency in neurology and neurosurgery at Auburn University.
+She also received a master of science degree in neuroscience from Auburn University.

 Dennis O’Brien, DVM, MS, PhD, DACVIM